Adobe-Marketing-Cloud/aep-sdks-documentation/beta/aep-offer-decisioning-extension/offer-decisioning-extension.md

 ## Prefetch and retrieve offers

-After you get everything correctly setup, you can now use the AEP Offer Decisioning extension to prefetch and retrieve the offers and then render the content in your app.
+After you get everything correctly set up, you can now use the AEP Offer Decisioning extension to prefetch and retrieve the offers and then render the content in your app.

 ### Decision Scope